-Join the Challenge, a unique platform for passionate change-makers ready to solve critical freshwater issues and advance climate adaptation.
-Embrace the opportunity to transform your innovative ideas into viable business solutions.
+The Challenge, a unique platform for passionate change-makers ready to solve critical freshwater issues and advance climate adaptation.

 Win Big: Seize the opportunity to win $20,000 USD in seed funding, $10,000 USD for second place, and $5,000 USD for third place.